iDroid-Project/openiBoot/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+NOTE: Version 0.3 and above will not boot iDroid 2.6.32 series kernels without additional parameters being passed to the kernel.

 Compiling
 ---------------------------------------------------
 **Build an ARM toolchain (this only needs to be done once - for subsequent builds this step can be omitted unless there has been a toolchain update):**